-Photo Consent
+Photo Consent:

 At Charlie's OOSH, we love to take photos to document your child's adventures.
-From time to time we post photos on our Facebook page, or use them fro advertising purposes.
-If you do not consent to photos of your child being published, please inform us.
+From time to time we post photos on our Facebook page, or use them fro advertising purposes. we WILL NOT, however, publish any of your child's photographs unless you have signed a photo consent form.
+If you have any concerns regarding this, please be in touch!

-Screen Time
+Screen Time:

 At Charlie's OOSH we love creative play!
 Wether inside or outside, it is our hope that we stimulate imagination and adventure in play.
 We also see the value in learning programs and games such as Reading Eggs, Mathletics, Create A Car, Pirate Treasure Hunt and Robot School.
 Our iPads and laptops are great for use in learning programs such as these.
-From time to time (mostly in continuous rainy weather or on special occasions), we may run an age appropriate movie.
+From time to time (mostly in continuous rainy weather or on special occasions), we may run an appropriate movie.
 This would be the exception, not the rule.
-As always, screen time (of any kind) will be utilised in short and appropriate timeframes.
+As always, screen time (of any kind) will be utilised in appropriate timeframes.